git-of-aj/AZ-700/Private-access.md

 ## Significance of `168.63.129.16`

 without any custom DNS settings the client queries for the private endpoint IP address to the Azure-provided DNS service 168.63.129.16.
 Azure DNS will be responsible for DNS resolution of the private DNS zones

+## A K S NETWORKING

+- Calico network policy is a namespaced resource that applies to pods/containers/VMs in that namespace